vippsas/vipps-solutions/azure-b2c/CustomPolicyLogin.md

 ## Custom policy template

-To implement Vipps login as a custom policy you must download the modified version of the Azure AD B2C Custom Policy starter pack.
+To implement Vipps login as a custom policy, you must download the modified version of the Azure AD B2C Custom Policy starter pack.
 The provided files consist of the essential elements for registration and login using Vipps as an identity provider.

 Download the following files: